Ladies and gentlemen, do we really want to live in a country where men cannot pick up men?

 I mean, how brutal the sport is.

-Anyway, we left at halftime and went back to the airport, flew from Honolulu to Kansas City, drop off some people seven and a half hours, and then another two and a half on to uh Palm Beach.
+We flew from Honolulu to Kansas City, drop off some people, seven and a half hours, and then another two and a half on to Palm Beach.

 Excuse me.

-Sniffles here, but I had just hit the cough button that time so that I didn't sniffle in front of you.
+Sniffles here, but I just hit the cough button that time so that I didn't sniffle in front of you.

-Anyway, I got home and uh what time I guess I walked about one o'clock Sunday afternoon, and here punk was sitting in there waiting for me and would not leave my side, no matter where I would not was jumping up on my lap, jumping on the back of my chair in the library, headbutting me in bed, trying to wake me up at three in the morning and so forth, and I'm saying, oh, this is so bad because I'm just gonna be leaving the next day.
+I guess I walked about one o'clock Sunday afternoon, and here Punkin was sitting in there waiting for me and would not leave my side, no matter where I would not was jumping up on my lap, jumping up on the back of my chair in the library, head-butting me in bed, trying to wake me up at three in the morning and so forth.

 Be back to Southern Command a week from today.

-He uses Tuesday, which is today, right, to get back from the Monday three-day weekend.
+No, he uses Tuesday, which is today, right, to get back from the Monday three-day weekend.

-So uh snurdly screening calls.
+So Snerdley screening calls.

-Uh, you're gonna screen calls tomorrow too, or is HR?
+You're going to screen calls tomorrow too, or is HR?

-You're gonna screen them tomorrow?
+You're going to screen them tomorrow?

 All right.